 How to Plan a Personal Spiritual Retreat

-You need 5 things for a well-designed personal retreat:
+These 5 things will help you create a well-designed personal retreat:

-Ideally, this would be a weekend or two full days with an overnight stay.
+You want undistracted and uninterrupted time by yourself.
+A weekend or two full days with an overnight stay is ideal.
 More than that and I’m missing my family; less and I haven’t been able to saturate myself in the Lord.
 You need to have enough time to decompress and clear away the clutter of your mind and heart and enough time to fill up with God.

 I choose a local spot because I don’t want to spend the rare time I get like this driving long distances to and from a place, no matter how beautiful.
-My favorite spot is a small hotel on the beach about 30 minutes from my home.
-But as a single mom of 7, I’ve also done personal retreats on a long day at a local park, where I get up before dark and come home long after everyone’s in bed.
-Resist staying in your home even if it’s quiet because daily habits and to-do lists will be calling your name.
+My favorite spot is a small hotel on the beach about 40 minutes from my home.
+As a single mom of 7, I’ve also done personal retreats from sun-up to sundown at a nearby park or an off-season day at the beach when I’m vitually the only one around.
+Resist staying in your home even if it’s quiet because daily habits and to-do lists will start calling your name.

 3. Your Bible.

 This isn’t the time to finish that book on the nightstand.
 So often, we let Christian books filter what God says to us.
 Even women’s retreats, as much as I love them, fill up the time with a speaker, games and activities.
 This is time between you and God.
-The Personal Retreat Guide will give you scriptures and get you into the Word to structure your retreat time.
+Use this Personal Retreat Guide with scriptures, prompts and thoughtful questions to get you into the Word and structure your retreat time.

 Time to unplug!
 Time to turn off all the notifications that ding and distract us.
 I actually unplug the television because I don’t want the temptation and I have to put my phone far, far from me and beg God to keep me focused on him.
 Worship music?
 Yes, but not constantly.
 A personal retreat gives us the extended quiet that’s so missing in our everyday life.
-In the stillness, we can pray deeply and hear God.
+In the stillness, we can pray deeply and tune our soul to hear God alone.

 5. A Journal and Personal Spiritual Retreat Guide.

-This printable guide includes scripture and journaling space for thanksgiving and confession, for worship of who God is, for taking a current spiritual inventory, for praying through your biggest needs and struggles in all areas of your life and for sensing how God is moving in your life.
+This printable guide includes scripture, prompts and journaling space for thanksgiving, confession, worship, taking a current spiritual inventory, praying through your biggest needs, identifying your hardest struggles and sensing how God is moving in your life.

 One thing’s for sure — personal time alone with God won’t just happen.
 Don’t wait for your calendar to clear or the world to slow down.
 Like Jesus, push pause on never-ending to-do list and carve out time to spend alone with God.